rachel170/tp/docs/DeveloperGuide.md

     1. Test case: `review 7` <br>
        Expected: The message "This command contains more arguments than necessary.
 Please try the command again without any arguments: review" should appear in the result display box.

-1. Flipping a card that is being reviewed
+1. Flipping a card that is being reviewed.

-    1. Prerequisites: User is in review mode, and the review session is still ongoing
+    1. Prerequisites: User is in review mode, and the review session is still ongoing.

     1. Test case: `f` when the card is showing the question<br>
-        Expected: The card should be flipped to show the answer for this question <br>
+        Expected: The card should be flipped to show the answer for this question.

     1. Test case: `f` when the card is showing the answer <br>
-        Expected: The card should be flipped to show the question for this answer <br>
+        Expected: The card should be flipped to show the question for this answer.

-1. Marking flashcard that is being reviewed as correct
+1. Marking flashcard that is being reviewed as correct.

-    1. Prerequisites: User is in review mode, and the review session is still ongoing
+    1. Prerequisites: User is in review mode, and the review session is still ongoing.

     1. Test case: `c` when the card is showing the question<br>
-        Expected: Error Message to indicate that the card should be flipped first before it can be marked as correct <br>
+        Expected: Error Message to indicate that the card should be flipped first before it can be marked as correct.

     1. Test case: `c` when the card is showing the answer <br>
         Expected: If the card wasn't the last card in the list, it should show the question of the next card and the progress in the progress bar should increase.
 Otherwise, it should show the review statistics.

-1. Marking flashcard that is being reviewed as wrong
+1. Marking flashcard that is being reviewed as wrong.

-    1. Prerequisites: User is in review mode, and the review session is still ongoing
+    1. Prerequisites: User is in review mode, and the review session is still ongoing.

     1. Test case: `w` when the card is showing the question<br>
-        Expected: Error Message to indicate that the card should be flipped first before it can be marked as wrong <br>
+        Expected: Error Message to indicate that the card should be flipped first before it can be marked as wrong.

     1. Test case: `w` when the card is showing the answer <br>
         Expected: It should show the question of the next card and the progress bar should still have the same progress.

+1. Ending a review session.

+    1. Prerequisites: User is in review mode.

+    1. Test case: `endReview` <br>
+       Expected: Review Window closes, and you are returned to the Card Mode you started the review session from.

 ### Setting and checking the review card limit

 1. Setting the maximum number of cards that can be reviewed in a single review session.

     1. Prerequisites: User is in Home screen or Card screen.